dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
 I might a question since you
-mentioned about defending the reputation of et Cie in the investor community do you have any funny stories or maybe not so funny stories of of kind of verbal altercations or things you had to do to protect me TC
+mentioned about defending the reputation of ETC in the investor community do you have any funny stories or maybe not so funny stories of of kind of verbal altercations or things you had to do to protect me ETC